wabarr/facesoffieldwork/_posts/2017-04-18-shaking-out-the-dust.md

 tags: ["paleoanthroplogy", "archaeology"]
 ---

-This photo was taken after about six weeks of paleoanthropological fieldwork in the desert of northwestern Kenya in a famous area known as Koobi Fora.
+*Note from photographer*: This photo was taken after six long weeks of paleoanthropological fieldwork in the desert of northwestern Kenya.
+Russ didn't know he was being photographed in this photo...it was a candid capture when we stopped our caravan to deal with a vehicle engine problem.

 In Koobi Fora, inevitably there comes a time to shake out the dust!